RetroPie/pifba/readme.txt

 *INSTALLATION*
 {{{
 fba2x       -> Game binary
-fbacapex   -> Frontend binary
-fba2x.cfg  -> Keyboard and joystick configuration
-rominfo.fba -> required by the frontend
+fbacapex    -> Frontend binary fba2x.cfg   -> Keyboard and joystick configuration rominfo.fba -> required by the frontend
 zipname.fba -> required by the frontend
 preview/    -> screenshots (BMP 192x112)
-roms/      -> ROMs directory (Put your game ROMs in here) skin/      -> Frontend skins directory FBACache_windows.zip -> for converting large ROMS to .fba cache format }}}
+roms/       -> ROMs directory (Put your game ROMs in here) skin/       -> Frontend skins directory FBACache_windows.zip -> for converting large ROMS to .fba cache format fba_029671_clrmame_dat.zip -> clrmamepro DAT file for ROM validation and conversion.
+}}}

 To run piFBA simple run the "fbacapex" executable.
 At the command line "./fbacapex".
 This runs the GUI frontend.
 To simply run piFBA without the GUI enter "./fba2x roms/{gamerom}" where "{gamerom}" is the game rom filename to run.

-It will work in X-Windows or in the Console.
+A number of options are available for "fba2x", enter "fba2x -h" on the command line for a list.

 For the frontend screenshots you need to put the relevant screenshot files in the preview subdirectory.
 These files should be BMP and 192x112 dimensions.